 by David Pinsky

-Click here to download Sea of Distress, Greenpeace’s first assessment of foodservice companies, a $700 billion industry feeding millions of people every day who dine outside the home.
+Click here to download Sea of Distress 2017, Greenpeace’s second assessment of foodservice companies that feed millions of people every day who dine outside the home.

-Unfamiliar to many, companies like Sysco, US Foods, Performance Food Group, Compass Group, Aramark, and Sodexo work to feed people in K-12 to university university cafeterias, corporate dining halls, restaurants, sports arenas, amusement parks, hospitals, and home.
-These companies provide food and services for many clients from Disney World to Walmart, Google, Yosemite National Park, Red Lobster, and even the U.S. Congress.
+Unfamiliar to many, companies like Sysco, US Foods, Performance Food Group, Compass Group, Aramark, and Sodexo work to feed people in K-12 to university cafeterias, corporate dining halls, restaurants, sports arenas, amusement parks, hospitals, and home.
+These companies provide food and services for many clients from Google to Disney World, Burger King, Kennedy Space Center, Yosemite National Park, Florida State University, Hilton Hotels, and the Super Bowl.

-This report identifies which major foodservice companies are leaders in sustainable, ethical seafood and which are failing.
-The findings indicate foodservice companies are failing millions of consumers on sustainable, ethical seafood.
+This report identifies which major foodservice companies are leaders in responsible seafood and which are failing.
+While there are some improvements underway, several foodservice companies are still failing to provide responsible seafood.

-Applauding industry leaders and exposing those lagging behind is key to getting foodservice companies to take responsibility and play their part in protecting our oceans and the people who depend on them.
+Applauding industry leaders and exposing those lagging behind is key to getting foodservice companies to take responsibility to help protect our oceans and the people who depend on them.

 Is the company providing food at your school, workplace, or favorite restaurant selling sustainable seafood?
-Learn more in the Sea of Distress report.
+Learn more in Sea of Distress 2017.